-If you're calling about new symptoms or symptoms getting worse, it's helpful if you can give us other health details.
-If possible, please give us:
+If you're calling about new symptoms or symptoms getting worse, it's helpful if you can give us other details about the patient's health.
+If you can, please give us the patient's:

 - Temperature

 - Blood pressure

-- Heart rate
+- ▶ Heart rate

-- Any other measured vital sign
+- Anything else you've measured

-Senior care community staff can help collect this information.
+If the patient lives in a care facility, you can ask the staff to help get these details for you.
 We also know you may not be able to provide those details, and that's okay.

 For scheduling reasons, we can't give out our PCPs' phone numbers or transfer calls straight to them.
 The best and fastest way to get help - from your PCP or another team member - is to call the office so we can work with you on the best next steps for your care.

 If you are connected to voicemail:

-- Please leave your name, your number and a brief message about why you're calling. - We try to return your call the same day, but calls after 4 p.m. may not be returned until the next business day. - Please do not call more than once for the same issue, unless something has changed.
+- Please leave your name, the patient's name, your number and a brief message about why you're calling. - We try to return your call the same day.
+If we can't, we're committed to calling you back the next business day. - Calls after 4 p.m. may not be returned until the next business day. - Please do not call more than once for the same issue, unless something has changed.
 We will return your call as soon as possible.

-If your need isn't urgent - e.g. like prescription refills or supplies - please send a FollowMyHealth patient portal message or fax us.
+If your need isn't urgent - e.g. like prescription refills or supplies - please send a portal message or fax us.
 If you send a fax, please call us in three days if you have not received a response, so we can connect you with the right team member.